 Getting the right team

-A team driven by the possibility and opportunity in change, looks very different from a team driven by compliance.
+A team driven by the possibility and opportunity in change, looks very different from a team driven by compliance and tradition.
 When leaders encourage their team members to embrace change, the characteristics of the team are fundamentally altered.
 Those characteristics look like this:

 - Hungry innovators that have a desire to create something new

-- Success measured by the level of adoption and not the level of revenue initially
+- Success measured by the level of adoption and not the level of initial revenue

 - Driven by intense learning and training